64bit/word-count-pubnub/README.md

 Notes:
 * download_url.js publishes only 15000 characters of downloaded page as PubNub payload limit is 32K.
 The page is published as string and will have escaped characters making it bigger than 15K characters
-* download_url.js doesn't handle 302, for example http://www.google.com won't work because it redirects to https.
+* download_url.js doesn't seem to handle 30X responses, for example http://www.google.com won't work because it redirects to https.
 Similarly https://www.twitter.com doesn't work because it redirects to https://twitter.com
 * split_page.js splits on any character which is not digit or alphabet, using regex: `/[^A-Za-z0-9]/`